That yummy looking chicken on your dinner table? Did you ever wonder were it came from? Well we did and now we know.

 While the bird is on its front it's time to remove the oil gland.

 Now it is time open the cavity.
 Flip the bird onto its back.
 You make a small cut across horizontally and then use your fingers to finish it.
 Be careful not to cut the intestines.
-Then you cut down and around the anus in a horseshoe shape.

 Everything should come out.